Peru Passport Ranking

-The Peruvian passport currently ranks on the 36th place according to the Guide visa index.
+The Peruvian passport currently ranks on the 36th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 135 countries.
 Peruvian passport holders have visa-free access and visas on arrival to countries such as Philippines, Singapore, Russia, Turkey and the entire European Union.
 Peruvian citizens do however require a visa to enter about 91 destinations in the world.
 Some countries where a visa is required are China, India and the USA.
 The passport mobility score is considered good.

 The Republic of Peru consists of 25 regions.
 It is located in Western South America.
 The nation’s neighboring countries are Chile, Bolivia, Brazil, Colombia and Ecuador.
 The most important regions are Lima, Callao and Arequipa.
 Peru has a surface area of 1,285,216 square kilometers.
 It is therefore the 3rd largest country in South America.
 The nation has a broad span of terrains throughout its geography from mountains to plains and jungle.
 Its climate varies between tropical in the east and desert dry in the west.